andrewkandzuba/openexchange/payments/quote/README.md

-# Overview
+# Quote Protocol Bundle

-**SMS service declarations library**

-The library defines the generic interfaces and protocol for quotes communication.
+The auxiliary library defines protocol and interfaces for currencies quotes exchange.